ezsystems/ezplatform-code-style/README.md

 ## FAQ

-See [doc/FAQ.md] for common questions related to contributing to eZ Platform-related packages.
+See [FAQ](doc/FAQ.md) for common questions about contributing to eZ Platform-related packages.

 ## COPYRIGHT